Babatha: Life

-Babatha was born in approximately 104 CE, probably in Mahoza.
-The town was part of the Nabataean Kingdom until 106 CE, when the kingdom was conquered by the Roman Empire and turned into the Roman province of Arabia.
-Mahoza was predominantly Nabatean but had a sizable Jewish community.
+Babatha was born in approximately 104 CE, probably in Mahoza (alternatively Maḥoz ‘Aglatain), a village located south of the Dead Sea.
+The village was part of the Nabataean Kingdom until 106 CE, when the kingdom was incorporated into the Roman Empire, becoming the province of Arabia Petraea.
+Maḥoza was predominantly Nabatean but had a sizable Jewish community.
 It was located just inside Nabatea, close to the border with Judea.
-It was a port on the Dead Sea and a flourishing center of date palm cultivation.
-Her father, Shimon, son of Menachem, was from Ein Gedi in Judea and came to Mahoza roughly around the time of her birth and bought property there.
+It was a seaside village and a thriving center of date palm cultivation.

+Babatha's father, Shimon, son of Menachem, was from Ein Gedi in Judea and came to Maḥoza roughly around the time of her birth and bought property there.
 He is known to have bought a date palm orchard from Archelaus, a Nabatean provincial governor, in 99 CE.
 Archelaus had purchased the same orchard only a month before but rescinded the purchase.
 He gave Shimon two documents to help him secure his title to the orchard.
-This behavior by such a high-status figure as Archelaus indicates that the Nabatean elite were not particularly status-fixated due to their nomadic background.
+This behaviour by such a high-status figure as Archelaus indicates that the Nabatean elite was not particularly status-fixated due to their nomadic background.

 The earliest document that mentions Babatha is the deed gift that her father Shimon left to her mother Miriam.
 Most likely the eldest daughter, she inherited her father's property in Mahoza, several date palm orchards, upon her parents’ deaths.
-Her first husband was Jesus, son of Jesus, whom she probably married around 120 CE, when she would likely have been around 12–15 years old.
-They had a son who was also named Jesus.
-By 124 CE, her first husband had died.
-She was remarried by 125 CE to Judah, son of Eleazar Ketushyon, the owner of three date palm orchards in Ein Gedi, who had another wife, Miriam, daughter of Beianus, and a teenage daughter, Shelamzion.
-It is uncertain whether Babatha lived in the same home as the first wife or if Judah traveled between two separate households, as polygamy was common and mandated by law in the Jewish community.
+Her first husband was Jesus, son of Jesus, whom she probably married around 120, when she would likely have been around 12–15 years old.
+They had a son named Jesus.

+By 124, her first husband had died.
+In 125, she married Judah, the son of Eleazar Ketushyon, the owner of three date palm orchards in Ein Gedi, who had another wife, Miriam, daughter of Beianus, and a teenage daughter, Shelamzion.
+It is uncertain whether Babatha lived in the same home as the first wife or if Judah traveled between two separate households, as, at that time, polygamy was common and permitted by law in the Jewish community.
 Babatha contributed a dowry of 400 denarii to the marriage.